Introduction

 First, add the NorthstarDebugPlugin to your app.

-Second, you will likely want to set the transform offset to align it with your tilemap.
+You will likely also want to add a DebugOffset component to the same entity as DebugGrid to align the gizmos with your world tilemap position.
 In this example we'll be using components from bevy_ecs_tilemap to assist with determining our offset.

 use bevy::prelude::*;